noface-0/S-NAS/README.md

 - Reduced chance of getting stuck in local optima

 S-NAS combines both these techniques by default, providing state-of-the-art efficiency for neural architecture search.

+#### Optimizing Complexity Levels For Your Task

+The complexity level settings can significantly impact search efficiency and results:

+- **For simple datasets** (MNIST, Fashion-MNIST):
+  - Consider setting a lower maximum complexity (1-2)
+  - Set a longer duration at Level 1 to thoroughly explore simpler architectures
+  - If you want CNNs, consider disabling progressive search to avoid MLP bias

+- **For medium datasets** (CIFAR-10, SVHN):
+  - Use the default maximum complexity (2)
+  - Balance time spent at each level
+  - Consider using PNAS+ENAS combined for best efficiency

+- **For complex datasets** (CIFAR-100, ImageNet):
+  - Set maximum complexity to 3
+  - Allow sufficient iterations at each level
+  - Use parameter sharing to manage training time

+- **For custom datasets**:
+  - Start with a lower complexity (1-2) and monitor results
+  - If models are underfitting, gradually increase complexity
+  - Pay attention to the best-performing architecture type at each complexity level

+The complexity mechanism works hand-in-hand with the progress tracking and stop functionality, allowing you to interrupt the search if you observe diminishing returns at higher complexity levels.

 ## Contributing